 Cutting your own hair has been a growing trend; you don’t have to train yourself through a barbershop school or anything, you just need to apply some patience and common sense.
 That being said, your equipment matters more than anything else.
 Sure, your sleight of hand is going to play into the actual cut, but you can only do so much with dull, lesser-quality clippers.
 If you’re going to take the financially-rewarding route of cutting your own hair, these are the clippers you need to look at.

-Our Picks The Best Hair Clippers For Men
+The Best Hair Clippers For Men

-1. Wahl Elite Performance
+Wahl Elite Performance Hair Clippers

 Wahl has been the number one brand for professional barber clippers, and the best clippers for men to use in their home, as well.
 Wahl is trusted by professionals around the globe, so it’s no wonder that they peaked the top of our list.
-With this model, you get Wahl’s signature blades that are in every one of their products.
+With Elite Performance, you get Wahl’s signature blades that are in every one of their products.
 You can’t go wrong with the absolute best quality in stainless steel—these blades actually sharpen themselves.

 One of the biggest issues we face is having insanely loud clippers that fill up the room with noise.
 Wahl doesn’t just have the best trimmers, but they also have the most quiet motor of just about every brand on this list.
 You get eight feet of industrial grade power cord, a premium storage case, and an assortment of Wahl’s best guards to contour to your style every single time.
 It all sounds pretty good, right?
 The price is even better.
 Your jaw will drop from now, all the way through the first use.
 You’ve found your perfect trimmer.